cns-iu/ct-ann-predictive-analytics/azimuth/README.md

-# Azimuth vs CellTypist vs PopV
+# Azimuth

-Code:
-1. azimuth_prediction_pipeline.R - Transfers labels onto test RDS-dataset based on reference dataset anchors.
+Use the modular parameterized `azimuth_prediction_pipeline.R` script to generate Azimuth predictions.
+Transfers labels onto query RDS-dataset based on reference dataset anchors.
 Output can be configured to be CSV/RDS file.

-2. Azimuth_convert_Rds_to_h5ad.R - Script takes in command-line parameters to convert RDS into h5ad.
-Need this for future downstream analytics.
+Might need `Azimuth_convert_Rds_to_h5ad.R` for future downstream analytics.